Fannon/mobo-documentation/Modeling/manual.md

 Properties of the child object will merge or overwrite inherited properties:
 * Primitive Datatypes like Strings, Numbers and Booleans will be overwritten
-* Objects will be merged
+* Objects will be merged.
+  In the case that two properties share the same key, the merging algorithm is recursively executed.
 * Arrays can behave in different ways.
 Multiple annotations can be used to define the merging behavior:
     * `@overwrite`: The children overwrites the parent completely
     * `@prepend`: The children elements are prepended